 While the email support staff are helpful and responsive, there’s no live chat or phone number to use as an alternative, meaning getting a support ticket is the only way to get help when you need it.

 Though we ended on a positive note, My Secure VPN performed poorly overall.
 The DNS leaks are a disastrous vulnerability in security and the lack of a client leaves My Secure VPN barren in regards to features.

 There is no kill switch, which is another major lapse in security, and other features, such as split tunneling, are also left out.
-If you’re looking for a VPN, we urge you to head to our full list of VPN reviews rather than going with My Secure VPN.

 If you have experience with My Secure VPN, we’d love to hear about it in the comments below.
 As always, thanks for reading.